WeCodePixels/premailer-bundle/README.md

 # Premailer Bundle

-This is a Symfony2 bundle for the [Premailer](https://github.com/premailer/premailer/) project.
-It uses the [Premailer CLI](https://github.com/premailer/premailer/wiki/Premailer-Command-Line-Usage) (command line interface).
+This is a Symfony2 bundle for the [Premailer](https://github.com/premailer/premailer/) project that uses the [Premailer CLI](https://github.com/premailer/premailer/wiki/Premailer-Command-Line-Usage) (command line interface).

 ## Prerequisites

 You will have to install the [Premailer gem](https://github.com/premailer/premailer/#installation) as per the official instructions.
-At the time of writing, the works properly on a Ubuntu 12.04 LTS installation:
+At the time of writing, the following snippet works properly on a Ubuntu 12.04 LTS installation:

 ```bash
 sudo apt-get install ruby-dev